vacp2p/rfc-index/vac/raw/eth-demls.md

 ### Ratchet tree evolution

 Whenever a member initiates an epoch change, they MAY need to refresh the key pairs of their leaf and of the nodes on their direct path.
 This is done to keep forward secrecy and post-compromise security.
-The member initiating the epoch change MUST follow this procedure procedure.
+The member initiating the epoch change MUST follow this procedure.
 A member updates the nodes along its direct path as follows:

 - Blank all the nodes on the direct path from the leaf to the root.